Slang (album): Overview

 Between the releases of Retro Active and Slang, Def Leppard endured hardships including guitarist Phil Collen's divorce from actress Jacqueline Collen, bassist Rick Savage's battle with Bell's palsy and the death of his father, and the arrests of both drummer Rick Allen and lead singer Joe Elliott for spousal abuse and assault, respectively.
 Though the band says Adrenalize was recorded during a bleaker time, the absence of Mutt Lange (for the first time on a Def Leppard album since 1980) made it possible for the band to show what they were really feeling.
 Said Elliott, "There was a period with Mutt where if you came out with anything slightly negative, it was 'Fuck it!' and it was gone!"
 Collen continued: "We've all got personal things that have happened during the recording of Slang, and we've just ploughed on and some of it has come out on the record."

-Doing without Lange's services, the band changed another habit by recording together, in a townhouse in Marbella, Spain.
+Doing without Lange's services, the band changed another habit by recording together as a band in the studio, in a rented townhouse in Marbella, Spain.
+The sessions commenced in May 1994, recording in Spain until November that year when sessions moved temporarily to Elliott's studio in Dublin.
+The band break between July and November 1995 to complete and promote the Vault compilation, briefly considering "Blood Runs Cold" and "Breathe A Sigh" for inclusion.
+Overdubs were completed in January and February 1996 at Bow Lane Studios in Dublin, Ireland.
 Slang would feature less production in favour of a more organic sound, catalysed by Allen's reversion to a semi-acoustic drum kit.
-"We'd got so sick of recording the old way.
+"We'd got so sick of recording the old way [of doing parts separately].
 We didn't want to do it any more.
 We wanted the music to be more personalised and let the character of the individuals come out," explained Savage.